Everything you need to know about Marketo Engage forms

 Taking leads to a thank you page after they complete a form serves a number of purposes.

-Firstly, it simply confirms to the user that the form is working correctly and signposts them with next steps e.g ‘download here’ or ‘we’ll be in touch shortly’ etc.
+Firstly, it confirms to the user that the form is working correctly and informs them of the next step: ‘download here’ or ‘we’ll be in touch shortly’.

 Secondly, a landing page is a good way to set up goals and track conversions in Google Analytics.